joeylizz/Particle-filter-MOT/README.md

 # Particle-filter-MOT

 Tracking multiple target in a video using particle filter.
-Run Two_target_PF.m to run the program.
+Run MCMC_PF.m to run the program.